enkidevs/curriculum/javascript/javascript-playground-questions/arithmetic-operation/arithmetic-operation.md

 setupCode:
   startingPoint: |
     // 👋 Welcome to the JavaScript coding playground.
-    // For this problem use one of the arithmetic operators; +, -, * or \
+    // For this problem use one of the arithmetic operators:
+    // +, -, * or \

 ---